jeffstride/idp/book_source/homework-assignments/hw6.md

 will essentially go backwards.
 Instead of generating mis-misspelled candidates and then search the dictionary to see if it is indeed a correctly spelled word, we will compare 'every' word in the dictionary against the misspelled word to calculate how 'close' it is to our misspelled word.
-We will use Levenstein Distance for this.
+We will use Levenshtein Distance for this.

 Your method will identify the closest distance that any word is to the misspelled word.
 It will return a sorted list of all the words at that minimum distance from the misspelled word.